RickStrahl/Westwind.RazorHosting/Readme.md

 Note that you can render partials, by specifying the virtual path for the partial.

+####Running in a separate AppDomain wiht UseAppDomain####
+Note that you can choose to host the container in a separate AppDomain by using:

+	host.UseAppDomain = true;

+If you do, make sure any models  passed to the host for rendering are marked serializable or inherit from MarshalByRefObject.
+Using an AppDomain is useful when loading lots of templates and allows for unloading the engine to reduce memory usage.
+It also helps isolate template code from the rest of your application for security purposes, since Razor templates essentially can execute any code in the context of the host.

 ###Limitations
 Unlike MVC and/or WebPages the RazorHosting engine only supports core Razor functinonality so it's not equivalent to the feature set provided by MVC or WebPages.
-As such many common features like HTML and URL helpers, @section and @Layout are not available in this implementation since these features are specific to MVC/WebPages and their close ties to the HTTP features provided in ASP.NET.
+As such many common features like HTML and URL helpers, @Section, @Helper and @Layout directives are not available in this implementation since these features are specific to MVC/WebPages and their close ties to the HTTP features provided in ASP.NET.

+Only the RazorFolderHostContainer supports partial rendering.

 ##License
 This library is published under MIT license terms: